-Shielding your face, eyes, and lips from soaking up the sun saves energy on trail and prevents a tough recovery later.
+Shielding your face, eyes, and lips from soaking up the sun saves energy on the trail and prevents a tough recovery later.
 Today’s best running hats have evolved from simple and utilitarian tools into nuanced pieces of gear.
-Hats for runners not only block harmful rays, but also soak up sweat, dry swiftly, and keep heads cool.
-Some trail runners and ultrarunners also place a premium on hats that fit into our running packs when we don’t need them, pair well with our favorite running sunglasses, are easily adjustable on the fly, and don’t impair visibility.
-An entire spectrum of sleek and featherweight or roomy and hardy caps are available for your quiver.
+Hats for runners not only block harmful rays but also wick sweat, dry swiftly, and help regulate temperature.
+Some trail runners and ultrarunners also place a premium on hats that fit into our running packs when we don’t need them, pair well with our favorite running sunglasses, adjust easily on the fly, and don’t impair visibility.

 To help you choose the best running hat, our crew of professional, competitive, collegiate, and recreational trail runners and ultrarunners donned a range of the most popular, top-rated running hats for hundreds of miles.
-The team included male- and female-identifying runners training for myriad goals, from Run Rabbit Run 100 Mile to the 40-mile Grand Traverse Mountain Run.
-We ran from dusk to dawn across the Rocky Mountains and western United States facing an array of conditions from dusty trails to rocky singletrack, mud-packed routes, sandstone, snow, rain, and endless hours of sunshine.
+The team included male- and female-identifying runners training for a myriad of goals, from Run Rabbit Run 100 Mile to the 40-mile Grand Traverse Mountain Run.
+We ran from dusk to dawn across the Rocky Mountains and the Western United States on dusty trails, rocky singletrack, mud-packed routes, and sandstone in all types of weather.

-While this guide isn’t comprehensive of every stellar trail running hat, it’s a solid launchpad to help you find the ideal headgear that fits your needs.
-Scroll through to see our recommendations for the best trail running hats, or jump to the category you’re looking for to see our top picks.
+While this guide isn’t comprehensive of every stellar trail running hat, it’s a solid launchpad to help you find the ideal gear that fits your needs.
+Scroll through to see our recommendations for the best trail running hats.
 You can learn more about our methodology, read our answers to your frequently asked questions, and peruse our suggestions for choosing a running hat at the end of this guide.

 - Best Overall Running Hat: Black Diamond Dash Cap

-- Best Runners-Up: Janji Transit Tech Cap, Ciele Athletics ALZCap SC, On Running Lightweight Cap
+- Best Overall Running Hat – Runners-Up: Janji Transit Tech Cap, Ciele Athletics ALZCap SC, and On Lightweight Cap

 - Best Classic Running Hat: Patagonia Duckbill Trucker Hat

-- Best Technical Trucker: Headsweats TruckAir Hat 5-Panel
+- Best Budget Running Hat: Headsweats Running Hat

-- Best Sun Shade: Outdoor Research Sun Runner Cap
+- Best Sun Shade Running Hat: Outdoor Research Sun Runner Cap

 Best Overall Running Hat: Black Diamond Dash Cap ($40)